simulogics/airlinesim-docs/content/docs/faqs/steam.en.md

 ## What is wishlisting about and why is it so important?

-If you have an account on Steam, you can wishlist the game by visiting the [AirlineSim store page](https://store.steampowered.com/app/2715810/AirlineSim/) and clicking on the green "add to your wishlist" button in the "coming soon" banner.
+If you have an account on Steam, you can wishlist the game by visiting the [AirlineSim store page](https://store.steampowered.com/app/2715810/AirlineSim/) and clicking on the "add to your wishlist" button located below the section showing the game trailer and images at the top of the page.

 The wishlisting feature allows you to keep track of the game and it helps us out a lot, too, as it can impact AirlineSim’s visibility on Steam.

 ## How can I support the Steam release beyond wishlisting?

-Once the game has been released on Steam it would be extremely helpful for us if you would leave a positive review for the game!
+As the game has been released on Steam, it would be extremely helpful for us if you would leave a positive review for the game!
 The Steam rating is the single most important thing that decides over whether a game will be successful on this platform!

 To do so, follow these steps: